 Feeling the pinch with energy prices on the increase?
-Installing equipment like Hive or Nest could help, but the question is “How much can I save with a smart thermostat?”
+Installing equipment like Hive or Nest could help, but the question is – Is a smart thermostat worth it?

 What does a smart thermostat do?

 A smart thermostat works in a similar fashion to a normal thermostat in that it controls the temperature of your house.
 You also have the option to control heating from your phone, and later models allow you to turn your hot water on or off remotely.
 The “smart” part I will get onto later.

 Will a smart thermostat work in my home?

 Smart thermostats are compatible with the majority of homes in the UK and can replace old-style thermostats.
 Check with a qualified installer if you’re unsure.
 For a fully functional thermostat, it will need to be connected to your WIFI.

 A major concern before having a smart thermostat fitted is whether it will work if your WIFI should drop out.
 After all, you don’t want to be left without heating because you can’t connect to your router.

 Your thermostat will continue to work, but only through the device itself.
 That means if you want to turn the heating up, you will have to manually adjust the thermostat, rather than doing it from your phone.
 Yes, you will actually have to stand up and move!